In-patient luxury rehab center in Thailand

 What are the causes of dissociative amnesia?

-Causes of dissociative amnesia are related to overwhelming stress, but a combination of different factors could play a role in the development of this problem.
-The causes of dissociative amnesia are listed below:
+Causes of dissociative amnesia are related to overwhelming stress, but a combination of different factors play a role in the development of this problem.
+The causes of dissociative amnesia are listed below.

-• Trauma: experiencing or witnessing any kind of traumatic event may lead to dissociative amnesia because a person blocks out certain memories.
-As a result, they are unable to remember some important personal information.
-In other words, experiencing a severe emotional shock could create a serious gap in memory.
+• Trauma: Experiencing or witnessing any kind of traumatic event leads to dissociative amnesia because a person blocks out certain memories.
+As a result, they are unable to remember certain important personal information.
+In other words, experiencing a severe emotional shock creates a serious gap in memory.
 Blocking out certain events in one’s mind is a coping mechanism or the brain’s attempt to protect itself i.e. it occurs due to the inability to process trauma in a healthier manner.
 The onset of memory loss from trauma is usually sudden.
 Dissociative amnesia from trauma is not the same as amnesia from brain damage or brain disease.
 In patients with medically-caused amnesia, recovering the lost memories is rare or takes a long time.
 Most patients with amnesia dissociative disorder experience short-term memory loss.

-• Genetics: evidence suggests that genetics may play a role in the development of dissociative disorders.
-For example, a review from Dialogues in Clinical Neuroscience reported that dissociation is linked to the interaction of traumatic experiences with specific polymorphisms in genes associated with dopaminergic, serotonergic, and other systems.
-A lot more research on this subject is necessary, but current evidence shows some people may have a genetic predisposition to develop dissociative disorders, including dissociative amnesia.
+• Genetics: Evidence suggests that genetics play a role in the development of dissociative disorders.
+For example, a review by Richard J. Loewenstein published in the September 2018 issue of Dialogues in Clinical Neuroscience reported that dissociation has been linked to the interplay between traumatic experiences and particular single nucleotide polymorphisms in genes connected to the hypothalamic-pituitary-adrenal (HPA) axis, serotonergic, dopaminergic, and brain-derived neurotrophic factor (BDNF) systems.

-• Brain changes and abnormalities: traumatic experiences may interfere with the brain’s ability to retrieve personal information associated with those events, which further contributes to the development of dissociative amnesia.
-A study from Psychiatry Research found that patients with dissociative amnesia had some functional brain changes.
-For example, scientists observed significantly decreased glucose utilization in the right inferolateral prefrontal cortex.
-They explained that hypometabolism in this part of the brain, which participates in the retrieval of autobiographic memories and self-referential processing, could contribute to the development of dissociative amnesia.
+• Brain changes and abnormalities: Traumatic experiences interfere with the brain’s ability to retrieve personal information associated with those events, which further contributes to the development of dissociative amnesia.
+A 2009 study by Brand et al., from Psychiatry Research found that patients with dissociative amnesia had some functional brain changes.
+For example, scientists observed a notable reduction in glucose utilization in the right inferolateral prefrontal cortex of the patients.
+Reduced metabolic activity in this specific brain area, which is associated with recalling personal memories and processing information related to oneself, may reflect a neurological manifestation of dissociative amnesia.

 What are the symptoms of dissociative amnesia?

-The symptoms of dissociative amnesia are listed below:
+Symptoms of dissociative amnesia vary in severity and duration.
+The symptoms of dissociative amnesia are listed below.

-• Memory loss: it includes forgetting personal information, like your address and name, to blocking particular areas or events that have happened in your life.
-Someone with trauma-induced amnesia might not remember their coworkers, family, and close friends.
-The symptoms of generalized amnesia can cause forgetting everything about life and self.
-Dissociative amnesia with dissociative fugue can lead to symptoms like traveling away from home, confusion, and memory loss.
-A person can be doing things and not remembering.
-It can feel like being disconnected from their thoughts or sense of self.
-Patients may not remember where they were born, grew up, or any general information about their background.
-Also, they might not remember how they traveled so far away from their home, explains Case Reports in Psychiatry.
+• Memory loss: This symptom includes forgetting personal information, like your address and name, to blocking particular areas or events that have happened in your life.
+An individual with trauma-induced amnesia tends to not remember their coworkers, family, and close friends.
+The symptoms of generalized amnesia cause forgetting everything about life and self.
+Dissociative amnesia with dissociative fugue leads to symptoms like traveling away from home, confusion, and memory loss.
+A person is likely to do things without remembering.
+It feels like being disconnected from their thoughts or sense of self.
+Patients additionally do not remember where they were born, grew up, or any general information about their background.
+Furthermore, patients often do not remember how they traveled so far away from their home, explained a 2020 case report by Agenagnew et al., published in Case Reports in Psychiatry.

-• Connection with stress or trauma: dissociative amnesia is often associated with a distinct stressful or traumatic life event like fighting in a war, or witnessing or experiencing physical and sexual abuse.
-With trauma amnesia, people might not remember information related to the time they went through the trauma.
+• Connection with stress or trauma: Dissociative amnesia is often associated with a distinct stressful or traumatic life event like fighting in a war, or witnessing or experiencing physical and sexual abuse.
+With trauma amnesia, people do not remember information related to the time they went through the trauma.
 For example, a person can’t remember details from the time when the abuse happened.

-• Memory loss is short-term: many dissociative amnesia (DA) episodes are short-term.
-They can last for a few minutes, hours to a couple of days.
-Sometimes, in very rare cases, they could last longer.
+• Memory loss is short-term: Various dissociative amnesia (DA) episodes are short-term.
+They tend to last for a few minutes, hours, to a couple of days.
+In very rare cases, they last longer.
 When DA symptoms subside, most patients recover their memories.
-Also, memories return suddenly and completely in most cases.
-It’s also possible that therapy or something in a person’s environment triggers memory recovery.
+Memories return suddenly and completely in most cases.
+It’s possible that therapy or something in a person’s environment triggers memory recovery.

 What effects does dissociative amnesia have on a person’s life?

-The effects of dissociative amnesia include anxiety, depression, and confusion.
-According to a review from Lancet Psychiatry, dissociative amnesia is also marked by functional impairment.
+The effects of dissociative amnesia on a person’s life include anxiety, depression, and confusion.
+According to a 2014 review titled, “Dissociative amnesia” from Lancet Psychiatry, dissociative amnesia is marked by functional impairment.

-Some people with dissociative amnesia can have difficulties taking care of themselves or doing everyday activities such as getting out of bed, grooming, dressing, etc. It can interfere with their work activities, and social, and romantic relationships.
+Certain people with dissociative amnesia have difficulties taking care of themselves or doing everyday activities such as getting out of bed, grooming, dressing, etc. It significantly interferes with their work activities, and social, and romantic relationships.

-Patients with PTSD (post-traumatic stress disorder) can have these characteristics, explains the National Library of Medicine.
+Patients with PTSD (post-traumatic stress disorder) have these characteristics as well, as per a 2014 study by Dorthe Berntsen and David C. Rubin in Clinical Psychological Science.
 In fact, memory loss and PTSD go hand in hand.
-When triggered by trauma, PTSD can overwhelm someone’s ability to cope.
-This could be associated with full or partial memory loss.
+When triggered by trauma, PTSD overwhelms someone’s ability to cope.
+This is associated with full or partial memory loss.

 The complex link between amnesia, dissociative disorder and PTSD causes profound stress and anxiety for patients who experience both debilitating and frightening conditions.